Pirates vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the favorite four times over their past 10 games and won each of those contests.
+- In four games as the favorite over the last 10 matchups, the Pirates have a perfect record of 4-0.

-- In their last 10 games with a total, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.
+- The Pirates and their opponents have combined to hit the over five times in their last 10 games with a total.

-- Oddsmakers have not set a spread for any of the Pirates' last 10 games.
-Pittsburgh games have gone over the set total three consecutive times, and the average total in this span was eight runs.
+- Sportsbooks have not set a spread for any of the Pirates' last 10 games.
+Pittsburgh and its opponent have finished above the over/under for three games in a row, with the average total set by bookmakers during that stretch being 8.

 Pirates Betting Records & Stats

-- The Pirates have not yet lost when playing as the moneyline favorite this season, going 5-0.
+- The Pirates have been listed as the moneyline favorite a total of five times this season, and they've won each of those games.

-- Pittsburgh has won all four games it has played as moneyline favorites with odds of -130 or shorter.
+- Pittsburgh has played four times as moneyline favorites with odds of -135 or shorter, and earned a victory in each game.

-- The Pirates have a 56.5% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Pirates have an implied win probability of 57.4%.

 - Pittsburgh has combined with opponents to go over the total 13 times this season for a 13-13-0 record against the over/under.

-- The Pirates have had a spread set for only one matchup this season, and they covered.
+- The Pirates have had a spread set for only one outing this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.